AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/image-module.md

   </tr>
   <tr>
    <td role="rowheader">According to</td>
    <td> <p>Select how you want the module to determine the new size of the image.
-This field appears if you selected to maintain height-width ration in the I&nbsp;want to field.
+This field appears if you selected to maintain height-width ration in the I want to field.
 Other fields appear based on the selection in this field.</p>
     <ul>
      <li> <p>Maximum width</p> <p>Reduces an image to a width you specify.
 Height is calculated automatically.</p> </li>
      <li> <p>Maximum height</p> <p>Reduces an image to a height you specify.
 Width is calculated automatically.</p> </li>